codeforamerica/form-flow/README.md

 subflow name is the key value.

 Note that the subflows are an array of repeating entries - one for each iteration a user made of the subflow.
-Each iteration has a unique UUID associated with it so we can have a way of working with a specific iteration's data.
+Each iteration has a unique UUID associated with it, so we can have a way of working with a specific iteration's data.

 # General Information